 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Mongolian Ministry of Justice and Home Affairs
+Lead executing agency: Ministry of Justice and Home Affairs

 Overall term: 2017 to 2020

 Despite the progress that has been made on Mongolia’s transition from a planned to a market economy, foreign investors have limited confidence in the country’s judicial system, its existing legal framework and the overall degree of legal certainty.
 GIZ and its partners have already introduced methods and instruments to improve law-making in the line ministries and at the Ministry of Justice and Home Affairs.
 However, the ministries still lack expertise on economic issues.

 In addition, there are still a large number of laws dating from the socialist era that are in conflict with the newly created commercial laws.
 The judiciary does not have sufficient capacity to guarantee fair proceedings in all cases.
 There is a lack of economic expertise among the judiciary and the civil service, and inefficient organisation imposes an additional burden on the judicial system in the form of administrative duties.

 The foundations for a stable legal framework have been created for economic stakeholders.

 The project is improving the institutional conditions, economic policy and human resources in the development and application of commercial and business law and in the criminal justice system.
 It is involving Mongolian, German and other foreign companies and investors in a process that aims to support sustainable, broad-based economic growth.